 As the antioxidants in green tea fight off free radicals, they may help to lower the risk of some cancers by inducing the death of cancerous cells.

 5.7 million Americans are currently living with Alzheimer’s disease and this number is set to rise to 16 million by 2050 (4).

 According to an animal study done on rats, catechins found in green tea helped to reduce the effects of free radical damage in the brain, particularly on beta-amyloid protein plaques associated with Alzheimer’s disease.

-If you’re looking to manage your weight, a cup of green tea may help you to do just that.
+If you’re looking to manage your weight, a cup of green tea may help you do just that.

 It can help to boost your metabolism and this may help your body burn more fat, which in turn may help weight loss (5).

 Green tea can be brewed just like any other tea.
 However, if you’re looking to add more flavor to your cup, enjoy this recipe courtesy of Dr. Axe;